tylerhenthorn/terraform-digitalocean-openvpn/README.md

 A simple `make` creates the server and the client config, and `make destroy` deletes it.

-DigitalOcean is fast, and if you destroy after using it costs almost nothing.
+DigitalOcean is fast, and if you destroy after using, it costs almost nothing.

 ## Prerequisites